 Why Cost Of Living Comparison Should Drive Your Salary Decisions

-It’s extremely difficult to hire the best candidates if you are not paying the market rate for their role.
-At Vanderbloemen, we want to help our clients find and keep the best staff which is why we are now providing Christian organizations with customized cost of living data based on budget and attendance.
+It’s extremely difficult to hire the best candidates if you are not paying the market rate for their role, especially in executive staffing.
+At Vanderbloemen, we want to help our clients find and keep the best staff, pastors, and senior leadership, which is why we are now providing Christian organizations with customized cost of living data based on budget and attendance.

 Over the last 18 months, we have gathered over 5,000 points within our church database to provide resources that will help you understand the salary based on location and cost of living.